Sell more with better email & SMS

 Customizing your WooCommerce store

-The beauty about having WooCommerce is that you get to customize your store in an easy and functional manner.
+The beauty of having WooCommerce is that you get to customize your store in an easy and functional manner.

-So far into this WooCommerce set up tutorial, you’ve already learned how to set up your store and add new products.
+So far in this WooCommerce setup tutorial, you’ve already learned how to set up your store and add new products.

 Now let’s look at a couple of customizable features necessary for the smooth running of your site.